Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 4. The PLC will meet annually to review the status of all members and remove inactive members and those who have not affirmed a commitment to Homebrew in the past year.
 Voting in the AGM confirms that a member wishes to remain active with the project.
 After the AGM, the PLC will ask the members who did not vote whether they wish to remain active with the project.
 The PLC removes any members who don't respond to this second request after three weeks.

-5. The PLC will appoint the members of the Technical Steering Committee (TSC).
+5. The PLC will appoint the members of the TSC.

 6. Any member may refer any question or dispute to the PLC.
 All technical matters should first be referred to the TSC.
 Non-technical matters may be referred directly to the PLC.
-Members will make a good faith effort to resolve any disputes prior to referral to the PLC.
+Members will make a good faith effort to resolve any disputes with compromise prior to referral to the PLC.

 7. The PLC may meet by any mutually agreeable means, such as text chat, voice or video call, and in person.
 Members of the PLC must meet at least once per quarter.
 Members of the PLC must meet by video call or in person at least once per year.